 Through training and development, businesses focus on improving their own assets, as well as helping to engage and retain employees.
 It's necessary for growth and encourages greater innovation in the long term.

-Therefore, the importance of employee development should not be overlooked.
+Therefore, the benefits of having a structured development plan in place for your employees should not be overlooked.
 To prove why, and to illustrate the further benefits of staff development, we've outlined the key advantages of implementing such a programme in the workplace.

 Staff development programmes are becoming so popular that they are now even advertised as a competitive advantage during the hiring process.